suvethak86/plant-species-classification-using-resnet/README.md

 # plant-species-classification-using-resnet

-Description of the dataset 📝
+Description of the dataset :

 This dataset is created using offline augmentation from the original dataset.
 The original PlantVillage Dataset can be found here.This dataset consists of about 87K rgb images of healthy and diseased crop leaves which is categorized into 38 different classes.
 The total dataset is divided into 80/20 ratio of training and validation set preserving the directory structure.
 A new directory containing 33 test images is created later for prediction purpose.

-Our goal 🎯
+Our goal :

 Goal is clear and simple.
 We need to build a model, which can classify between healthy and diseased crop leaves and also if the crop have any disease, predict which disease is it.

-Importing necessary libraries
+Importing necessary libraries:

 Let's import required modules
 !pip install torchsummary
 import os                       # for working with files import numpy as np              # for numerical computationss